-Abstract We present a vision-based algorithm that uses spatio-temporal satellite imagery, pattern recognition, procedural modeling, and deep learning to perform tree localization in urban settings.
+We present a vision-based algorithm that uses spatio-temporal satellite imagery, pattern recognition, procedural modeling, and deep learning to perform tree localization in urban settings.
 Our method resolves two primary challenges.
-First, automated cityscale tree localization at high accuracy typically requires significant acquisition/user intervention.
-Second, vegetation-index segmentation methods from satellites require manual thresholding, which varies across geographic areas, and is not robust across cities with varying terrain, geometry, altitude, and canopy.
+First, automated city-scale tree localization at high accuracy typically requires significant acquisition/user intervention.
+Second, vegetation-index segmentation methods from satellites require manual thresholding, which varies across geographic areas, and are not robust across cities with varying terrain, geometry, altitude, and canopy.
 In our work, we compensate for the lack of visual detail by using satellite snapshots across twelve months and segment cities into various vegetation clusters.
 Then, we use multiple GAN-based networks to plant trees by recognizing placement patterns inside segmented regions procedurally.
 We present comprehensive experiments over four cities (Chicago, Austin, Indianapolis, Lagos), achieving tree count accuracies of 87-97%.
 Finally, we show that the knowledge accumulated from each model (trained on a particular city) can be transferred to a different city.

-Keywords Tree Location \cdot Procedural Generation \cdot Shape and Surface Modeling \cdot Shape Analysis and Image Retrieval \cdot Urban Tree
+Keywords Tree location \cdot Procedural generation \cdot Shape and surface modeling \cdot Shape analysis and image retrieval \cdot Urban tree